VulshokBersrker/Destiny2Manifest-JS/README.md

 If you have any questions, you can find me on [Twitter](https://x.com/VulshokB).

 My code is heavily commented to help make this README a little smaller.
+I will leave in my functions for merging the two files in case someone wants to use them.